KhalafAbdi/Puiz/README.md

 # Puiz
-A quiz game for Android and IOS made in flutter
+A quiz game for Android and IOS made in flutter.
+Code can be found under >lib

 The app and pictures can be seen here: https://play.google.com/store/apps/details?id=dk.khalaf.puiz